 All players must have Coach VanDusen's permission to be in basketball 3rd and 7th period.
 Incoming 9th graders will practice before school, not after, and they will not be put in the basketball class period.
 There will be open gym this summer, times TBA so please check the basketball website.
 Try-outs will be held in October and there will be cuts at all levels.

-Girls Basketball Head Coach Louise Madison louise.madison@houstonisd.org
+Girls Basketball Head Coach Gabby Williams gwilli20@houstonisd.org

 There will be open gyms all summer long and try-outs before school starts.
 Please be sure to check the school calendar and the Girls basketball website for more information.

-Boys Cross Country Head Coach Jerry Martinez kvessels@houstonisd.org
+Boys Cross Country Head Coach Regan House regan.house@houstonisd.org

-Cross Country starts in the summer, they start running at Memorial Park the middle of June.
+Cross Country starts in the summer, they start running at Memorial Park in the middle of June.